sjkp/Microsoft-teams-docs/teams/createtabconfigui.md

 ﻿# Create the configuration page for your Microsoft Teams (Preview) tab

 The configuration page is an HTML page that you host.
-Microsoft Teams displays it inside the **Add Tab** dialog when a user chooses to add your tab.
-This page enables you to present options and gather information from the user so they can specify the content, and customize the experience, which you present in your tab.
-For example, you may allow the user to select existing app resources (such as files or task lists), or create new such resources, for display in the tab.
+Microsoft Teams displays it within and iframe inside the **Add Tab** dialog when a user chooses to add your tab.
+In this page, you  present options and gather information from the user about what they want in your tab.
+For example, you may let the user select existing app resources (such as files or task lists) or  even create new such resources just for this tab.

-When the user chooses to add your tab to their team, Microsoft Teams displays your configuration page, hosted within an iframe in a dialog box.
-The configuration page communicates with Microsoft Teams through the [Microsoft Teams Tab library](https://statics.teams.microsoft.com/sdk/v0.2/js/MicrosoftTeams.js).
+You must include the Microsoft Teams Tab library (https://statics.teams.microsoft.com/sdk/v0.2/js/MicrosoftTeams.js) in your configuration page so that it can communicate with Microsoft Teams.

 !["Screenshot of the configuration page for a simple example app, giving the user the option of which map type to select."](images/tab_configui.png)